FlaxEngine/FlaxDocs/manual/animation/skinned-model/index.md

 ![Importing Skinned Model](../animation/media/import-animation.jpg)

 After choosing the files **Import file settings** dialog shows up.
 It's used to specify import options per asset.
 In most cases the default values are fine and you can just press the **Import** button.
+Remember to set the imported model type to **Skinned Model**, otherwise, it will be imported as a static model asset.

 > [!Note]
 > Using **Import file settings** dialog you can select more than one asset at once (or use **Ctrl+A** to select all) and specify import options at once.